 - Soft plastics work great in this area and allow you to walk the banks.
 Small soft plastics like 2.5-inch grubz and paddle tails for pinkies, tailor, mullet, juvenile salmon and 4-inch curltails and paddle tails for Australian Salmon, Snapper and Mulloway.

-- If your bait fishing berley up an isolated area hard and re-berley regularly as this will bring in the bait and the smaller fish like mullet.
+- If you’re bait fishing, berley up an isolated area hard and re-berley regularly, as this will bring in the bait and smaller fish like mullet.

-- It can be a highly polluted area with poor water clarity so we would recommend not eating fish caught in this area.
-Consult the EPA if you need more specific details here.
+- It can be a highly polluted area with poor water clarity, so we recommend not eating fish caught in this area.
+Consult the EPA if you need more specific details.

-- It can be muddy and slippery and sharp rocks.
+- It can be muddy, slippery, and have sharp rocks.
 We prefer to wear boots in this area.

 - Respect the boat traffic coming in and out from the ramp and give them plenty of space

-- Its a very snaggy area so retrieve your bait, plastics and lures quickly when near the bank edges
+- It is a very snaggy area, so retrieve your bait, plastics and lures quickly when near the bank edges

 Targeting Tailor at the Warmies

 Tailor are aggressive predatory fish with sharp teeth that fight surprisingly hard.
 They have a similar profile to an Australian Salmon and often leap out of the water when hooked.
-They school up in big numbers hunting baitfish in packs and breaking water often a sign that there feeding.
+They school up in big numbers, hunting baitfish in packs and breaking the water, usually a sign that they are feeding.
 You can catch them trolling, casting lures or bait fishing from the banks.
-Small metal slugs, curl-tail soft plastics, paddle tail soft plastics are great choices.
+Small metal slugs, curl-tail soft plastics, and paddletail soft plastics are great choices.
 So is full pilchard mullet, blue bait and garfish.
 Either on a single hook, ganged hooks or even on light wire trace if they’re shredding your leaders.
-When fishing in estuary systems we would typically use a 7-foot rod in a 2-4 or 3-5kg class, paired with a 2500 or 3000 reel spooled with 6-8-pound braid and a slightly stronger leader.
-Handle them carefully they have sharp teeth that can do some damage.
+When fishing in estuary systems, we typically use a 7-foot rod in a 2-4 or 3-5kg class, paired with a 2500 or 3000 reel spooled with 6-8-pound braid and a slightly stronger leader.
+Handle them carefully; they have sharp teeth that can cause damage.

 Targeting Snapper at the Warmies

 We encourage you to read our detailed guide on how to catch snapper.
 Snapper season locally starts around October and finishes after March.
-The big reds migrate inshore during this time of year because water temperatures have increased providing ideal spawning conditions.
-With dawn and dusk are generally considered the best times to be on the water.
-The most common snapper rods are 7 foot 6 inches in length with a weight class of 4-7 kilos paired with a 4000 or 5000 size reel spooled with 15-30 pound braid or mono and 40-pound leader.
+The big reds migrate inshore during this time of year because water temperatures have increased, providing ideal spawning conditions.
+Dawn and dusk are generally considered the best times to be on the water.
+The most common snapper rods are 7 feet 6 inches in length with a weight class of 4-7 kilos paired with a 4000 or 5000 size reel spooled with 15-30 pound braid or mono and 40-pound leader.
 You can choose to fish lighter or heavier.
-Recommended bait options include pilchards either full or half, silver whiting, squid, garfish, mackerel and mullet.
+Recommended bait options include pilchards, either whole or half, silver whiting, squid, garfish, mackerel and mullet.
 The best soft plastics are large jerk shads, whip baits, curl tails or paddle tails.
-Most are between 4 and 7 inches in size generally coupled with a ½ or ¼ ounce jig head.
-Some good options include Savage Gear Fat Curl Tails, Daiwa Bait Junkie Jerk shads & Berkley 7-inch turtleback worm, Zman curl tails.
+Most are between 4 and 7 inches in size, generally coupled with a ½ or ¼ ounce jig head.
+Some good options include Savage Gear Fat Curl Tails, Daiwa Bait Junkie Jerk shads & Berkley 7-inch turtleback worm, and Zman curl tails.

 Targeting Mulloway at the Warmies

-Mulloway AKA Jewfish are a prized catch that sits on the top of many Victorian angler’s bucket lists.
+Mulloway, AKA Jewfish, is a prized catch that sits at the top of many Victorian anglers’ bucket lists.
 A stunning fish with a large mouth and distinctive silver or bronze colour.
-Patience and dedication are required to catch the elusive Mulloway which can reach up to 1.8 meters and 60 kilos.
-The minimum legal size is 60cm with a daily bag limit of 5 over the legal size.
-Live baits are a top choice when targeting mulloways such as mullet, salmon, and whiting.
-Pinning them behind the neck to allow the bait to swim freely.
+Patience and dedication are required to catch the elusive Mulloway, which can reach up to 1.8 meters and 60 kilos.
+The minimum legal size is 60cm, with a daily bag limit of 5 over the legal size.
+Live baits such as mullet, salmon, and whiting are a top choice when targeting mulloways, and pinning them behind the neck allows the bait to swim freely.
 Other staple dead baits can include pilchard, trevally, garfish, prawns, chicken & squid.
 A running sinker rig to a single 5/0 – 8/0 hook or a double-snelled hook to present the bait nicely.
 Soft plastics between 80mm and 100mm are also a great option.
 Good options include flick baits, shads, paddle tails and grubz.
-You can also purchase pre-made rigs and swimbaits which are designed to imitate a fish in its surroundings such as a mullet.
+You can also purchase pre-made rigs and swimbaits, which are designed to imitate a fish in its surroundings, such as a mullet.

-Choosing a Mulloway outfit Recommended gear to target Mulloway 6-10, 10-15 or 12-24 kilo rod paired with a 4000-8000 spin reel spooled with 20-50 pound line and equivalent leader.
-Mulloway resides near river mouth entrances.
+Choosing a Mulloway outfit.
+Recommended gear to target Mulloway 6-10, 10-15 or 12-24 kilo rod paired with a 4000-8000 spin reel spooled with 20-50 pound line and equivalent leader.
+Mulloway reside near river mouth entrances.
 They are often caught near structures such as bridges and pylons.
-Try to present your baits and lures as naturally as possible or use live baits.
+Try to present your baits and lures as naturally as possible, or use live baits.
 Mulloway can be caught at any time of the day, but are most active at night, during peak tides and moon phases.
-We have found that lures are quite productive during the day and bait is more productive at night.
+We have found that lures are quite productive during the day, and bait is more productive at night.

 Flathead is not fussy and will happily have a go at many various soft plastics and lures.
-We would highly recommend reading our detailed guide on the best lures and soft plastics to catch flathead.
-Top choices include worm and yabby imitations, paddle tail soft plastic, curl tail soft plastics, deep diving hard body lures, vibes, swimbaits, and blades.
+We highly recommend reading our detailed guide on the best lures and soft plastics for catching flathead.
+Top choices include worm and yabby imitations, paddletail and curl tail soft plastics, deep diving hard body lures, vibes, and blades.
 If you are targeting flathead with bait, we recommend using a paternoster rig or running sinker rig.
-Use a small ball sinker to swivel, then 50cm of 8-12 leader to a size 6 long shank hook.
 Good bait choices include pilchards, mussels, squid, chicken, whitebait, Pipis, blue bait and prawns.

 Targeting Bream at the Warmies